2005–06 WHL season

 The 2005–06 WHL season was the 40th season for the Western Hockey League.
 Twenty teams completed a 72-game schedule.
-The Vancouver Giants won the President's Cup.
+The Vancouver Giants won their first President's Cup, defeating the Moose Jaw Warriors in the championship series and earning a berth in the 2006 Memorial Cup tournament.
+The Medicine Hat Tigers won the Scotty Munro Memorial Trophy for the best regular season record for the first time since 1985–86.

 League notes

-The WHL announced that it would adopt many of the new rules put in place by the NHL this season to increase scoring.
-They are:
+Following changes introduced by the National Hockey League following the 2004–05 NHL lockout, the WHL announced that it would adopt many of the new rules put in place by the National Hockey League this season to increase scoring, including: